Kjelll/Portfolio/AoE/AoE_doc.md

 #### Boni
 Team bonus: +2 line of sight on ships

-Civ bonus: Relics also grant wood (as a bonus to their navy aswell)
+Civ bonus: Relics also grant wood (as a bonus to their navy and to incentivise stealing relics)

 Civ bonus: Players trading with a Venetian market also grant Venice a (small) portion of their earnings